 Here is a very simple model so you can assess exactly where you are relative to Freedom, and how you can get there.

 You need to know your Earn to Burn Ratio.
-When your Earn-Rate (The amount of money that flows your way from your investments annually without you working) exceeds you Burn-Rate (What is costs to be you annually) you are Free.
+When your Earn-Rate, the amount of money that flows your way from your investments annually without you working, exceeds your Burn-Rate, your annual costs, you are free.

-At retirement “Financial Independence” is often derived from prudently eating into you assets in a manner that hopefully will not deplete prior to the end of your, and your dependents lives.
+At retirement “Financial Independence” is often derived from prudently eating into your assets in a manner that will hopefully not deplete prior to the end of your, and your dependents' lives.
 The conventional wisdom varies on the amount of the withdrawal but most say it is in the neighborhood of 4%.
 One potential flaw with this is that if you calculate wrong with either your annual Burn-Rate or the length of time you or dependents will live, you come into a major economic predicament when you are the most venerable and least able to affect a solution.

 This depletion of assets often works, but in your early 20’s you should aim higher.
-In retirement if you are living without depleting principle, you are bullet proof.
-How do you do that, often called ‘living off of interest?’
-You derive that income stream from Income Producing Assets that you build up over the course of your career.
+In retirement, if you are living without the depleting principle, you are bulletproof.
+How do you do that, often called ‘living off of interest?’ you derive that income stream from Income Producing Assets that you build up throughout your career.

 Earn-Rate - Income without you working from Income Producing Assets:

 Burn-Rate - What is costs to be you on an annual basis.
 This is why it is key to manage not only your portfolio but the cost of your life-style as well (shoot for debt free by the time you retire).
 It is that balance that derives true Freedom.

 Remember, there will be a day when you want your freedom.
 You want to keep your lifestyle (or even enhance it) and then do whatever you want.
 A point where you have enough discretionary money and discretionary time to follow your heart's desire.